July 28, 2025

 Head of operations

-Remote-first companies in the US, from fast-moving startups to nimble small businesses, are adopting a global hiring approach to tap talent beyond borders.
+Remote-first companies in the US — from fast-moving startups to nimble small businesses — are hiring beyond borders.
 The demand for skilled professionals in emerging markets like India has never been higher.
 But being “remote-ready” is just the starting point.
-To land these roles, job seekers need to be intentional, visible, and in sync with how distributed teams operate.
+To land these roles, job seekers need to be intentional, visible, and aligned with how distributed teams operate.

 Here’s how to strategically position yourself to win global opportunities.